dwipddalal/joint-gym/inverse kinematics/Readme.md

 - `y`: the y-coordinate of the end-effector of the robot.
 - `l1`: the length of the first link.
 - `l2`: the length of the second link.

-branch: an optional parameter (default value is 1) that selects the branch of the inverse kinematics solution to use.
+- `branch`: an optional parameter (default value is 1) that selects the branch of the inverse kinematics solution to use.

 It returns a tuple containing a boolean value indicating if the position is within the robot's workspace and a list containing the angles of the first and second links.

 The remaining code in the file uses the PyBullet library to connect to a physics simulation, loads a plane and robot, sets the gravity and time step, and runs a simulation to move the robot to a desired position by controlling the torque of the joints.
 It then compares the actual position of the end-effector to the desired position.